FluentValidation/FluentValidation/docs/custom-validators.md

 ## Reusable Property Validators

 In some cases where your custom logic is very complex, you may wish to move the custom logic into a separate class.
-This can be done by writing a class that inherits from the abstract `PropertyValidator` class (this is how all of FluentValidation's built-in rules are defined).
+This can be done by writing a class that inherits from the abstract `PropertyValidator<T,TProperty>` class (this is how all of FluentValidation's built-in rules are defined).

 ```eval_rst
 .. note::